This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this easy tuna casserole recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any leftover ingredients from this small batch tuna casserole recipe, check out our Leftover Ingredients Recipe Finder.

-• Pasta: This recipe calls for 1/2 cup of dried elbow macaroni, which expands to about 1 cup when cooked.
-For a gluten-free alternative, consider using a gluten-free macaroni.
-If you’ve got leftover pasta, consider using it in a Macaroni Salad, Chili Mac, or Goulash.
+• Pasta: This recipe uses 1/2 cup of dried elbow macaroni, which cooks up to about 1 cup.
+For a gluten-free option, use your favorite gluten-free macaroni.
+Leftover pasta?
+Try it in Macaroni Salad, Chili Mac, or Goulash.

-• Onions: A 1/4 cup of chopped onions adds depth and aroma.
-Shallots or green onions are good substitutes if you prefer a milder flavor.
+• Onions: 1/4 cup of chopped onion adds depth and aroma.
+Shallots or green onions work well as substitutes for a milder taste.

-• Seasonings: The recipe incorporates dried thyme, garlic powder, nutmeg, salt, and black pepper for flavor.
-These can be adjusted to personal preference or swapped with similar herbs.
+• Seasonings: A blend of dried thyme, garlic powder, nutmeg, salt, and black pepper enhances the flavor.
+Adjust to taste or swap with similar herbs.

-• Milk: Any percentage of cow’s milk will do, from skim to whole.
-Plant-based milk like almond or oat can be used for a dairy-free option.
+• Milk: Any kind of cow’s milk works, from skim to whole.
+For a dairy-free option, use almond or oat milk.

-• Heavy cream: This contributes to both the thickness and richness of the sauce.
-Half-and-half or a plant-based cream can be used as a lighter alternative.
-We use heavy cream in many of our single serving and small batch recipes like Fettuccine Alfredo and Chicken Divan.
+• Heavy cream: Adds richness and thickness to the sauce.
+Half-and-half or a plant-based cream can be used instead.
+We also use heavy cream in recipes like Fettuccine Alfredo and Chicken Divan.

-• Lemon juice: Freshly squeezed or bottled lemon juice works fine.
-This adds a subtle tanginess that balances the creaminess.
+• Lemon juice: A splash of fresh or bottled lemon juice brightens the dish and balances the creaminess.

-• Cheese: Freshly shredded cheddar and freshly grated Parmesan cheese give the best melting texture and flavor.
-Pre-shredded cheese tends to have anti-caking agents, so it’s better to shred your own.
-Got extra Parmesan and cheddar?
-Use them both in a Squash Casserole, Bacon, Egg and Cheese Cup, and Twice Baked Eggplant.
+• Cheese: Freshly shredded cheddar and freshly grated Parmesan melt best for a smooth, creamy texture.
+Pre-shredded cheese contains anti-caking agents, so shredding your own is ideal.
+Leftover cheese?
+Use it in Squash Casserole, Bacon, Egg and Cheese Cup, and Twice Baked Eggplant.

-• Canned tuna: Drain the water or oil thoroughly to avoid a watery casserole.
-For a twist, canned salmon or even shredded chicken can be used.
+• Canned tuna: Drain well to prevent a watery casserole.
+Canned salmon or shredded chicken can be used instead for a variation.

 RELATED: Best Soup Recipes For One